Etruel-Developments/flash-cache/readme.txt

 === Flash Cache ===
 Contributors: sniuk, etruel
 Tags: cache, perfomance, flash-cache, automatically cache, seo.
+Requires at least: 4.1
+Tested up to: 5.9.2
+Stable tag: 2.0

 Flash Cache is a plugin to improve the performance of Wordpress Websites.